Algon-DK/Algon-DK/README.md

 - 👋 Hi, I’m Niels, who is a Dane from Denmark.
+I am an MSc. in chemical engineering (quantum mechanical calculations of chemical reactions) but has always worked in IT as no one has needed quantum chemistry in the last 46 years.
 - 🌱 I’m currently learning to be old....
 - 📫 How to reach me, Yyou could try emailing info@algon.dk, which I read once in a while, but not regularly.